hatatori/formatcodelive.github.io/README.md

 # https://hatatori.github.io/formatcodelive.github.io/

-#you can format your code lines on live using primsjs
+You can format your code lines on live using keyup/primsjs